-The spelling and grammar correction app, Grammarly leverages email marketing to help their customers get the most out of their software.
+The spelling and grammar correction app, Grammarly leverages email marketing to help its customers get the most out of their software.
 They also gently nudge their customer to purchase their premium offer with a clear CTA button.

 Frequently Asked Questions

 Here are some frequently asked questions about email marketing.

 Which is the Best Email Marketing Software?

 ActiveCampaign is the best email marketing software overall because it is packed with every feature you will ever need while still having one of the lowest costs.
 It also integrates with almost every marketing software or tool you can use in your business.